leejordan/middleman-blog-theme/source/posts/accessibility-issues-are-user-experience-issues.html.markdown

 </div>
 ```

-Just take a good look at this atrocity. *Obviously* it's a table wrapped in a div and made clickable with JavaScript
+Just take a good look at this atrocity. *Obviously* it's a table wrapped in a div and made clickable with JavaScript.

 ### How can this be fixed?